WordPress Auto Post Expire Plugin

-The free WordPress Auto Post Expire from Electric Studio plugin allows you to set a expiry date on a post.
-At the set date, the post will change status into a draft and no longer display on your site.
+The free WordPress Auto Post Expire from Electric Studio plugin allows you to set an expiry date on a post.

 The administration panel for this plugin that allows you to choose which post type (including custom post types) you would like to the plugin to be available on.